 Boa Constrictor Profiles

 One of the most popular experiences at Australia Zoo is our wandering wildlife program, giving visitors an up close look at some of the zoo's animals.
 Reptiles play a major role in the program, particularly the boa constrictors.
-We have 20 red-tailed boas that participate in the program, educating guests about how fascinating snakes and reptiles are.
-Special mention should be given to a very special snake, Nicole; the mother of them all...
+We have a number of red-tailed boas that participate in the program, educating guests about how fascinating snakes and reptiles are.
+Special mention should be given to a very important snake, Nicole; the mother of them all...

-Ricky the Boa Constrictor was born in 2003, and his mum Nicole still resides with us here at Australia Zoo.
-Ricky is one of the boas we regularly rove around the Zoo, and we also use him in our Wildlife Warriors show in the Crocoseum.
+Ricky the Boa Constrictor was born in 2003, and her mum Nicole still resides with us here at Australia Zoo.
+Ricky is one of the boas we regularly rove around the Zoo, and we also use her in our Wildlife Warriors show in the Crocoseum.